Cielbird/getheode/src/segment/README.md

 ## Features

-In Getheode, segments are stored as a set of feature states.
-There are 28 features that can differentiate different segments.
+In Getheode, segments are stored as a set of distrinctive feature states.
+There are 28 distinctive features that can differentiate different segments.
 Each feature can be positive (+), negative (-), non-applicable, or undefined.

 Any sound in any human language can be differentiated via these 28 features.
 It is worth noting that the topic of features, and which should exist, is a debated subject among linguists.